-- physically abusive or threatening behaviour such as pushing, hitting, finger pointing or standing close to someone in an aggressive manner; - leaving threatening notes or sending threatening emails to the workplace; and/or - using or threatening to use a weapon. - Situations where two non-employees (the public for example) are fighting and a worker could be injured if the violence spills over.
+- physically abusive or threatening behaviour such as pushing, hitting, finger pointing or standing close to someone in an aggressive manner; - · leaving threatening notes or sending threatening emails to the workplace; and/or - using or threatening to use a weapon. - Situations where two non-employees (the public for example) are fightingfighting, and a worker could be injured if the violence spills over.

-3. Domestic Violence
+3. Intimate Partner Violence (IPV)/Domestic Violence

+Intimate Partner Violence (IPV), also called Domestic or Interpersonal Violence refers to different and multiple forms of harm caused by a current or former intimate partner or spouse regardless of the gender and sexual orientation of the partners and whether or not the partners live together.
 Any use of physical, sexual force or psychological act attempted or threatened, in an intimate relationship.
 Intimate relationship includes those between the opposite-sex and same-sex partners.
-Domestic violence may include a single act of abuse and may include physical assault, threats, and emotional, psychological and sexual abuse.
+Domestic violence may IPV may include a single act of abuse and and may take several forms including but not limited toe physical assault, threats, stalking/surveillance, and emotional, psychological and sexual abuse.